 npx @modelcontextprotocol/inspector uv run python server.py

-Step 4: Connect to Claude Desktop
+Step 4: Connect to a Client

 • macOS: ~/Library/Application Support/Claude/claude_desktop_config.json